jia1217/ParallelProgammingLabs/docs/Labs/Lab5_IPI.md

 * Double-click on the wave_gen.v to open it in the editor window.

-* Toggle line comments the instantiation of the char_fifo from the file around line 336.
+* Toggle line comments on the instantiation of the char_fifo from the file around line 336.

 <div align=center><img src="imgs/3_18.png" alt="drawing" width="600"/></div>